 What to do:

-• On mobile - try Adobe Acrobat Reader, which updates frequently
+- On mobile - try a dedicated PDF app that updates frequently

 Reason 4: The file is a dynamic form (XFA)

-There's a special type of PDF called an XFA form - forms built with dynamic logic inside.
-They look like a regular PDF but require full Acrobat (the paid version) to open properly.
+There's a special type of PDF - forms from enterprise systems (banks, insurance companies, government agencies) built with dynamic logic inside (XFA forms).
+They look like a regular PDF but require specialized software to open properly.

 What to do:

-• Upload to the PDF repair tool - it converts the form to a static format that opens in any viewer.
-You'll lose the dynamic logic, but you'll be able to see the content
+- Upload to the PDF repair tool - it converts the form to a standard format that opens in any software.
+You'll lose the dynamic logic (fields that auto-update, calculations), but you'll be able to see the content and fill it in manually

 Reason 5: It's not actually a PDF